Response to Birmingham Independent Improvement Panel report

 “Challenge during these times is always welcome, and helps us to focus even harder on delivering the services and support, with partners, for Birmingham citizens.”

-The BIIP press release on latest report, with links to documents, can be found here.
+The BIIP press release on latest report, with links to documents, can be found on our website.